TheMrNaab/op25-headunit/readme.md

 - The Raspberry Pi 5 ran more reliably with increased memory.
 However, OP25 had trouble outputting audio through an AUX-to-USB adapter.
 A future update will allow selection of the default playback device.
 The OP25 back-end is still temperamental, and since it is not my script, solutions to common issues are limited and poorly documented online.

 ## Installation
-Download and click through the installation wizard at [/html/utilities/install-wizard.html](https://github.com/TheMrNaab/op25-headunit/blob/6022ac7fdb9acd2600f27025fefb03b12a39c06e/html/utilities/install-wizard.html).
+Follow the installation wizard at [/html/utilities/install-wizard.html]([html/utilities/wizard.md)).

 **Be sure to follow all configuration steps including the replacement of terminal.py in the OP25 installation.**